What is a Rail Car Repairer?

 - Repair and maintain electrical and electronic controls for propulsion and braking systems.

-Rail Car Repairers state the following job skills are important in their day-to-day work.
+When polled, Rail Car Repairers say the following skills are most frequently used in their jobs:

 Repairing: Repairing machines or systems using the needed tools.